-Currently a lecturer at Corpus Christi College, Oxford, Richard Coggins has taught not only at several other Oxford colleges but has also been a research associate at the University of Zimbabwe.
-His prime fields of interest are British political history in the era of decolonisation, especially the Rhodesian Unilateral Declaration of Independence (UDI) Democratization, failed democratic transitions in Africa, and the influence of external mediators, and non-governmental actors, on democratic transition
+Currently a lecturer in politics at Oriel College, Oxford, Richard Coggins has taught not only at several other Oxford colleges but has also been a research associate at the University of Zimbabwe.
+His prime fields of interest are British political history in the era of decolonisation, especially the Rhodesian Unilateral Declaration of Independence (UDI) Democratization, failed democratic transitions in Africa, and the influence of external mediators, and non-governmental actors, on democratic transition.

 Senior Research Fellow and Tutor in English Literature, Corpus Christi College, Valentine Cunningham, M.A., D. Phil., is also Professor of English Language and Literature, Oxford University.
 He is the author of Everywhere Spoken Against: Dissent in the Victorian Novel (1975); The Penguin Book of Spanish Civil War Verse, ed.
 (1980); Spanish Front: Writers on the Civil War, ed.
 (1986); British Writers of the Thirties (1988); In the Reading Gaol: Texts, Postmodernity and History (1994); and Adam Bede, ed.
 (1996).
 He reviews widely in British and American periodicals, and broadcasts frequently for BBC Radio on literary and cultural topics.